zouharvi/uds-nnia-tutorial/01-introduction/main.md

 ## Tutorial Bonus Points
 - ~2pts for extra exercises in the assignments
 - 1pt for answering a question  in a tutorial
-- TODO pt for fixing errors in tutorial presentations
+- ??pt for fixing errors in tutorial presentations
   - [github.com/zouharvi/uds-nnia-tutorial](https://github.com/zouharvi/uds-nnia-tutorial)
 :::